artemy/alfred-ns-schedule/README.md

 Project requires Python 3.8+ to run, which is not included by default with macOS.
 You can install Python 3 using this [guide](https://docs.python-guide.org/starting/install3/osx/).

-⚠️ Make sure to get API key from https://apiportal.ns.nl/ and set it in a user configuration of the workflow.
+⚠️ Make sure to get an API key from https://apiportal.ns.nl/ and set it in a user configuration of the workflow.
 Subscribe to the product [NS-App](https://apiportal.ns.nl/product#product=NsApp).

 ### Installing